digitalocean/container-blueprints/DOKS-CI-CD/README.md

 4. Creating the final artifact (a binary or a zip file, a Docker file, etc) for application delivery.
 5. Pushing the application artifact to a remote repository for later use by a continuous delivery system.

+[Tekton](https://tekton.dev) is a cloud native solution for building CI/CD systems on top of Kubernetes clusters.
+It is specifically engineered to run on Kubernetes, and empowers developers to create CI pipelines using reusable blocks called Tasks.
+Other important components are Tekton CLI and Catalog (collection of reusable Tasks), that make Tekton a complete ecosystem.

+This tutorial relies on the following Tekton concepts to implement the CI part:

+- [Tasks](https://tekton.dev/docs/pipelines/tasks) - used to organize the steps performing each action such as build and test your application code.
+- [Pipelines](https://tekton.dev/docs/pipelines/pipelines) - used to organize tasks and define your custom CI flow.
+- [Triggers and EventListeners](https://tekton.dev/docs/triggers) - used to capture and trigger on Git events (e.g. git push events).

-### Pipelines
+### Tasks

-In Tekton CI automation is implemented using pipelines.
-A Tekton pipeline consists of tasks used to perform a series of steps in order.
-Steps are the basic unit of execution in Tekton which perform actions such as build code, create image, push to Docker registry, etc. In other words, a pipeline is used for orchestrating tasks and steps in a CI setup (such as specifying which tasks need to be run in sequence or in parallel).
+A Task is a collection of Steps that you define and arrange in a specific order of execution as part of your continuous integration flow.
+Steps are the basic unit of execution in Tekton which perform real actions such as build code, create image, push to Docker registry, etc. To add Steps to a Task you define a steps field containing a list of desired Steps.
+The order in which the Steps appear in this list is the order in which they will execute.

 For each task, Tekton creates a Kubernetes Pod in your cluster to run the steps.
 Then, each step runs in a docker container, thus it must reference a docker image.
 The container you choose depends on what your step does.
 For example: